Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 Maintenance is one of the highest-stakes touchpoints in the landlord-tenant relationship.
 How you handle it communicates far more than the repair itself.

-A tenant who submits a request, receives an immediate confirmation, gets an update when a contractor is assigned, and receives a resolution notification when the work is done — that tenant feels professionally managed.
+A tenant who submits a request, receives an immediate confirmation, gets an update when a contractor is assigned, and receives a resolution notification when the work is done feels professionally managed.
 They may not consciously think about it, but the subconscious ledger of their rental experience is strongly positive.

 The communication framework for every maintenance request: